Unlocking the Power of GANs in Non-Autoregressive Text Generation: Model

 \subsection{Model Structure}

-Based on the representation modeling framework~\cite{ren2022}, we propose an Adversarial Non-autoregressive Transformer (ANT) which generates text in a fully NAR manner.
-As shown in Figure~\ref{fig:structure}, there are three parts in ANT: aligner, discriminator and generator.
-The aligner maps words into representations, and the generator tries to recover these representations from input.
+In this paper, we propose an Adversarial Non-autoregressive Transformer (ANT) which generates text in a fully NAR manner.
+ANT is based on the representation modeling framework~\citep{ren2022}.
+As shown in Figure~\ref{fig:structure}, there are three parts in ANT: Aligner, Discriminator and Generator.
+The aligner maps words into representations, and the generator tries to recover these representations.
 The discriminator needs to identify whether input representations are from the aligner or the generator.
-We adopt Transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} as the backbones of all the three parts to support highly parallel computation.
+We adopt Transformer~\citep{DBLP:conf/nips/VaswaniSPUJGKP17} as the backbones of all the three parts to support highly parallel computation.
 An input is firstly added with a positional encoding and fed into encoder layers.
 Each encoder layer has a multi-head attention (MHA) module and feed forward network (FFN) module.
 A layer normalization is added after each module.

-The aligner is trained to reconstruct words based on the masked input, which is the same as the process of BERT~\cite{DBLP:conf/naacl/DevlinCLT19}.
-Following the previous work which adopts representation modeling methods to train language GANs~\cite{ren2022}, we use the loss function of variational autoencoder (VAE)~\cite{DBLP:journals/corr/KingmaW13} to train the aligner:
+The aligner is trained to reconstruct words based on the masked input, which is the same as the training process of BERT~\citep{DBLP:conf/naacl/DevlinCLT19}.
+Following the previous work which adopts representation modeling methods to train language GANs~\citep{ren2022}, we use the loss function of variational autoencoder (VAE)~\citep{DBLP:journals/corr/KingmaW13} to train the aligner:

-where $x_i$ is the $i$-th word in the sentence, $z^\prime_i$ is obtained by using reparameterization trick: $z^\prime_i=\mu_{x_i} \cdot \mathcal{N}(0, 1) + \sigma_{x_i}$, and $z^\prime_i$ is transformed back into words with a linear transformation layer $F_{LT}$.
+where $x_i$ is the $i$-th word in the sentence, $z^\prime_i$ is obtained by using reparameterization trick: $z^\prime_i=\mu_{x_i} + \sigma_{x_i} \cdot \mathcal{N}(0, 1)$, and $z^\prime_i$ is transformed back into words with a linear transformation layer $F_{LT}$.
 Different from cross entropy which maps words into specific points in the representation space, this method describes a region for each word, so representations slightly away from their central points $\mu_{x_i}$ can still be transformed into correct words.

-A non-autoregressive generator can not adopt previously generated words as the input, so we use trainable representations as input and incorporate latent variables into the representations.
-The generator then gives output representations $r_i$ in different positions and use the same linear transformation layer $F_{LT}$ in the aligner to transform these representations back into words.